MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 Once the tracing is stopped, an index (.IDX) file is created to allow for faster access to the trace information.

-IDX files can also be large, typically <TBD> size larger than the .RUN file.
+IDX files can also be large, typically ???TBD size larger than the .RUN file.

 You can recreate the index file from the .RUN file using the !tt.index command.